What is Micro-Segmentation?

 Taking a new approach

 Doing segmentation the same old way with firewalls and SDN is plain old hard.
-We built segmentation software that’s decoupled from your network architecture, making it much simpler and faster.
+We built segmentation software that’s decoupled from your network architecture, making it simpler and faster.

 See, segment, and control access to your most critical applications with Illumio.
 Think of it in three simple steps.